Azure/azure-sphere-gallery/LittleFs_RemoteDisk/README.md

 ## Project expectations

-* The code has been developed to support developers wanting to integrate a File System into their Azure Sphere project.
+* The code has been developed to support developers wanting to integrate a File System into their Azure Sphere project -  It is not official, maintained, or production-ready code.

 ### Expected support for the code